Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 If your WordPress site got hacked, then it is recommended to reset the passwords of all the users.
 However, it can be a time-consuming process.

-In this article, we will show you how to easily reset passwords for all the users in WordPress and automatically notify them about their new passwords via email.
+In this article, we will show you how to easily reset passwords for all the WordPress accounts and automatically notify the users about their new passwords via email.

 Reset passwords for all users in WordPress